GSAUC3/ThePyLama/docs/index.md

 # Welcome to The Py Lama

-This site consist of everything I have learnt so far.
+This site consist of everything I have learnt so far, still continues.

-...to be continued
+This is basically a kinda my notebook you know.